574n13y/cloud-infra/README.md

 - Customize the input variables in `variables.tf` and `terraform.tfvars` as needed for your environment.
 - Review the output values defined in `outputs.tf` to understand the resources created after applying the configuration.

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue for any enhancements or bug fixes.
-1. Create a new branch
-2. Make your changes
-3. Submit a pull request

-## License
-MIT License